 Taking it to the Next Level

 Going beyond matching funding mechanisms, Seattle pioneered a unique “democracy vouchers” program that gives each registered voter four $25 vouchers to contribute to any eligible candidates standing for election.
 The program, the first of its kind in the country, was implemented in the municipal elections of 2017.
-Cities like Albuquerque and Austin are currently considering similar initiatives.
+Austin, Texas is currently considering similar initiatives.

 Helpers & Allies